 A Gap Year

 While the phrase gap year may call to mind wealthy high-school grads backpacking around the world, plenty of students take a year off between high school and college to work and save money, and some even do both.
-As gap years become more popular in the U.S., many organizations are developing programs that allow students to earn money for college by performing service work around the world.
+As gap years become more popular in the U.S., many organizations, such as AmeriCorp, are developing programs that allow students to earn money for college by performing service work.

 Taking a year off to save up money may be a tempting choice, but studies show that students who take a gap year are less likely to complete a degree.
 If you’re considering taking a year off for any reason, developing a solid academic plan for the future can help you to avoid becoming sidetracked while transitioning to college life.
 Our guide to gap year planning is full of ideas and tips for making the most of your year off.